-Images: The News Stand installation view, altered front pages of The New York Times, Asahi Japan, Herald Tribune England, Le Monde France, Die Ziet Germany and a major Pakistan newspaper and lastly the exhausted but pleased art group after working through the night to complete this work.
+Images: The News Stand installation view, altered front pages of The New York Times, Asahi Japan, Herald-Tribune England, Le Monde France, Die Zeit Germany and a major Pakistan newspaper and lastly the exhausted but pleased art group after working through the night to complete this work.

 The News Stand at MoMA PS1, New York, 2007.

 Materials: 2 x 2,5 m photo print, milk crates & altered newspapers.